centau/vide/docs/tut/crash-course/3-components.md

 A single parameter `props` is used to pass properties to the component.

-Components allow you to *encapsulate* behavior.
 You can only modify the component in ways that you allow in the component, through the `props` parameter.

 To create a new button all you must do is call the `Button` function, passing in values.
 This saves having to create and set every property each time.
 Also, when updating the button component in future, any changes to the button file will be seen anywhere the button is used in your app.

-This can be extended to much more complicated UI.
+The `mount()` function is used to set up Vide's reactivity system when creating your UI.
+It only needs to be called once at the top-level with the function that puts together your entire app.
+It also parents the returned instance to another a target instance for you.